$244 Find Cheap Flights from Sydney to Asia

 The average price of all round-trip flights from Sydney to Asia clicked on KAYAK for each day over the last 12 months.

-When flying from Sydney to Asia, you should consider leaving on a Monday and avoid Fridays if you are looking for the best rates.
-For your return to Sydney, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.
+When flying from Sydney to Asia, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
+For your return to Sydney, you’ll find the best rates on Tuesdays and the most expensive ones on Thursdays.

 How far in advance should I book a flight from Sydney to Asia?